kubenetworks/kubenetworks.github.io/docs/quickstart/13_kubevpn_logs.md

 # Kubevpn logs

 Print the logs for the kubevpn daemon gRPC server.
-It will show both the sudo daemon and daemon gRPC server logs.
+It will show both the sudo daemon and user daemon gRPC server logs.

 ## Examples